 2016 Vision Tulsa County projects commenced in fiscal year 2018 after being approved by voters in April of 2016.
-The following schedule shows expenditures to date, on a cash basis, by capital project category as of June 30, 2018.
+The following schedule shows expenditures to date, on a cash basis, for selected capital projects as of June 30, 2019.
+Percentage complete is based on spend versus budget.